lukecav/awesome-wp-speed-up/README.md

 * [Minify HTML](https://www.littlebizzy.com/plugins/) - Tactfully minifies HTML output and markup to remove line breaks, whitespace, comments, and other code bloat to cleanup source code and improve speed.
 * [Featherlight HTML Minify](https://wordpress.org/plugins/featherlight-html-minify/) - A featherlight plugin that Minifies HTML output for a faster loading website.
 * [RapidLoad Power-Up for Autoptimize](https://wordpress.org/plugins/unusedcss/) - Makes your site even faster and lighter by automatically removing Unused CSS from your website.
+* [Torque](https://wordpress.org/plugins/torque/) - Make your Wordpress website noticably faster by optimising how it is delivered.
+Analyse your website's performance and security, minify and combine your assets, and configure an array of performance and security settings quickly and easily with this comprehensive plugin.
+Achieves the best compression of any minification.
 * [SCSS WP Editor](https://wordpress.org/plugins/scss-wp-editor/) - WP SCSS Editor will provide you to add SCSS from your WordPress admin.
 You just need to add your SCSS and save it.

 ## CDN Integration Plugins